-The Fund's investments are held primarily through 116 wholly owned and 9 partially owned subsidiary entities, all of which constitute structured entities.
-Structured entities are entities that have been designed so that voting or other similar rights are not the dominant factor in determining who controls the entity.
+The Fund's investments are held primarily through 122 wholly owned and 8 partially owned subsidiary entities, all of which constitute structured entities.
+Structured entities that have been designed so that voting or other similar rights are not the dominant factor in determining who controls the entity.
 These structured entities have been set up by bcIMC to manage credit and other risks that may arise in the course of administering the underlying investments.

-During 2014 and 2013, the Fund provided financial support to subsidiaries or associates for investment and operation activities and has committed to providing financial support under loan arrangements or shareholder's resolutions as needed.
+During 2015 and 2014, the Fund provided financial support to subsidiaries or associates for investment and operation activities and has committed to providing financial support under loan arrangements or shareholder's resolutions as needed.